SergioAlias/sporeflow/README.md

 🦠 **SporeFlow: Fungal ITS metataxonomics pipeline**

+> 🧫 ***New feature incoming: 16S*** 🧫
+>
+> *We are currently prioritizing the implementation of a 16S analysis option.
+This feature is under active development and will be completed soon.*

 > ⚠️ ***Disclaimer*** ⚠️
 >
 > *This workflow is still under active development.
 New functions and improvements may be added in the future.*